 In Elm, all computations happen through the use of functions.
-As it so happens, all operators in Elm are functions too.
+As it so happens, all operators in Elm are also functions.
 They differ from normal functions in three ways:

 Number of Arguments

-Operators accept exactly two arguments whereas there is no limit to how many arguments a normal function can have.
+Operators accept exactly two arguments.
+In contrast, there is no limit to how many arguments a normal function can take.

 Operators are applied by writing the first argument, followed by the operator, followed by the second argument.
 This style of application is called infix-style.

 Normal functions are applied by writing the function name, followed by its arguments.
 This style of application is called prefix-style.